bkerler/edl/README.md

 #### Sierra Wireless Modem
 - Send AT!BOOTHOLD and AT!QPSTDLOAD to modem port or use ./boottodwnload.py script
 - Send AT!ENTERCND="A710" and then AT!EROPTION=0 for memory dump
-- "./edl.py --vid 1199 --pid 9070 --loader=Loaders/qualcomm/patched/NPRG9x35p.bin printgpt" -> To show the partition table
+- "./edl.py --vid 1199 --pid 9070 --loader=loaders/NPRG9x35p.bin printgpt" -> To show the partition table

+#### Netgear MR1100
+- run modem/netgear_boottodownload.py, device will enter download mode (0x900E pid)
+- "./edl.py printgpt --loader=Loaders/qualcomm/patched/mdm9x5x/NPRG9x55p.bin", device will reboot to 0x9008
+- now use ./edl.py regulary such as "./edl.py printgpt" (do not use loader option)

 #### ZTE MF920V
-- Send to at port "AT+ZCDRUN=E", or run "./diag.py -sahara"
+- run modem/zte_enable_adb.sh, or send to at port "AT+ZCDRUN=E", or send via diag.py "4b650100"
 - "adb reboot edl"
 - "./edl.py printgpt" -> To show the partition table